KishanBillava/KishanBillava.github.io/index.md

 * Documentation for newly release module of the software, testing and bug reporting
 * Troubleshooting Software, Hardware and Network issue through phone, email and chat

-**I have decided to chnage my career path, move from Support Engineer to AI Engineer**
+**I have decided to change my career path, move from Support Engineer to AI Engineer**

 <hr>